spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

   in the cross-dispersion direction is used to potentially offset the extraction regions in that direction.

+``--center_xy``
+  A list of two integer values giving the desired x/y location for the center of the circular extraction aperture used for extracting spectra from 3-D IFU cubes.
+Ignored for non-IFU modes and non-point sources.
+Must be given in x,y order and in units of pixels along the x,y axes of the 3-D IFU cube, e.g.
+  ``--center_xy="27,28"``.
+If given, the values override any position derived from the use of the ``use_source_posn`` argument.
+Default is None.

 ``--apply_apcorr``
   Switch to select whether or not to apply an APERTURE correction during the Extract1dStep processing.
 Default is ``True``